GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation: Ablation Studies

 \subsection{Setup}

 To better understand the contribution of each component in GNC-Pose, we conduct ablation studies on two representative YCB objects: \textit{001\_chips\_can} and \textit{004\_sugar\_box}.
 The chips can is approximately cylindrical with partial texture and strong rotational symmetry around its main axis, while the sugar box is relatively smaller and has more non-symmetric texture.
-For the Variations, We first ablate the proposed geometry-aware clustering and voxel-based weighting, replacing the per-point geometry weights with uniform weights $w_i^{\mathrm{geom}} \equiv 1$.
-Next, we examine the impact of the GNC-based PnP refinement by comparing it against a classsic Ransac PnP.
+For the Variations, we first ablate the proposed geometry weighting, replacing the per-point geometry weights with uniform weights $w_i^{\mathrm{geom}} \equiv 1$.
+Next, we examine the impact of the GNC-based PnP refinement by comparing it against a classical RansacPnP.

 We report results in terms of ADDS AUC, ADD AUC at $0.1d$ and ADDS, ADD at $0.1d$.